siderisng/tf-idf-deepCT/README.md

 # INSTRUCTIONS

-_run in Mac OS, Linux or WSL inside Windows_
+_instructions to run in Mac OS, Linux or WSL inside Windows_

 ## Install conda